vb100/Deploy_Kubernetes_AWS_EC2/README.md

 <p><b>Step 3.
 Workaround: to avoid drivers mistmatches</b><br>

   > <b>Important</b>: this step is optional as some instances raises error due to mismatches between installed drivers in the next steps.
 I recommend to apply this workaround to avoid such issues.
+You must to implement this workaround in all your nodes.

   The main idea of this workaround is to create <i>daemon.json</i> file with specified content inside in <i>/etc/docker/</i> dircetory to avoid mismatches among drivers and make Kubernetes run healthly.
 You can do it with the following commands on all instances (nodes) terminals: